kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 When CPUNodeDiscovery feature-gate is enabled and VM has cpu model, Kubevirt creates node selector with format:
 `feature.node.kubernetes.io/cpu-model-<cpuModel>`, e.g.
 `feature.node.kubernetes.io/cpu-model-Conroe`.
-When VM doesn’t have cpu model, then no node selector is created.
+When VM doesn't have cpu model, then no node selector is created.

 #### Enabling default cluster cpu model